shivam13juna/pyspark_tutorial/README.md

 ```

 Will enable access to these variables within any Python program -e.g. via a call to `os.environ['SPARK_HOME']`.
 Note, that if any security credentials are placed here, then this file **must** be removed from source control - i.e. add `.env` to the `.gitignore` file to prevent potential security risks.

+### CREDITS: BASE VERSION of this tutorial taken from [here](https://github.com/AlexIoannides/pyspark-example-project.git)